I’m not a big believer in the future. I mean, it will exist—we know that. But that’s about it.

 People say “ideas are a dime a dozen” or “execution is everything.”
 These statements are not really true.
 It’s difficult to come up with 10 new ideas a day (try it), and execution ideas are just a subset of ideas.

 I was going to make this 10 trends I see coming over the next 10 years.
 But at 1,900 words, I already shared three solid ones.
+If you want to learn the other 7, I explain them in detail and how to make money off of them in my new book.

-They’re already here, they’re already deeply affecting our society, and being ready for them will be the key to success in the coming years.
+These trends are already here, they’re already deeply affecting our society, and being ready for them will be the key to success in the coming years.